Akabaalo/anxiety/scenes/act1.md

 {{/if}}

 {{if _.parasite}}
-b: Jen si dones laptop, ať můžeme pracovat a nebýt parazity společnosti..
+b: Jen si dones laptop, ať můžeme pracovat a nebýt parazity společnosti.
 {{/if}}

 {{if _.whitebread}}